oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 ./mvnw spring-boot:run
 ```

 Go to http://localhost:8080 and you should see the home page and a **Sign In** button.
-Click the button and sign-in with your Okta credentials.
+Click the button and sign in with your Okta credentials.
 After signing in, you should be redirected back to the home page and see the content for authenticated users.

 {% img blog/thymeleaf-security/home-authenticated.png alt:"Home Page Authenticated" width:"800" %}{: .center-image }